 Siddhartha Gautama founded Buddhism in 560 B.C.
 He searched for the meaning of extremes of life and achieved enlightenment, which is a state of being where the mind and spirit find peace and wisdom.
 Followers called him “the Buddha,” which translates to enlightenment.
 He spent his life teaching the ways of spiritual enlightenment.

 Buddhism has no god but focuses on achieving enlightenment through meditation and other spiritual practices.
 There is a set path to enlightenment that includes the practice of morality and wisdom.
-The meditation practiced by Buddhists helps them to find truth, too.
-In addition, meditation and the path to enlightenment is ever changing, meaning it can develop over time according to context and newly discovered practices.
+The meditation practiced by Buddhists helps them to find the truth, too.
+In addition, meditation and the path to enlightenment are ever-changing, meaning they can develop over time according to context and newly discovered practices.
 Like Hinduism, Buddhism promotes reincarnation, karma, and dharma, and uses the swastika symbol.

 Buddhists can practice in and outside of the home in temples and other sanctuaries.
 The religion also includes leaders like monks or the Dalai Lama, who follow rules that enhance their morality and path to enlightenment.
 Buddhism has a plethora of scriptures, such as the Tipitaka and the Sutras, that help a follower better understand the teachings within Buddhist writings.
 There are also several types of Buddhism, including Theravada, Mahayana, and Tibetan Buddhism.